Governor Blacksnake: Early life

 Chainbreaker was born near Seneca Lake in western New York in the Seneca/Cayuga village of Kendaia (Apple Town).
 His mother was a Seneca woman of the Wolf clan and his father was known as De-ne-oh-ah-te or "The Light."
-In the matrilineal kinship system of the Iroquois nations, a child is born into his or her mother's clan and gains social status from her family.
+In the matrilineal kinship system of the Haudenosaunee nations, a child is born into his or her mother's clan and gains social status from her family.
 The maternal uncles were very influential in the child's life, especially the oldest brother of the mother.

 He was raised in Canawaugus, a Seneca village known as Ga:non'wagês (in the Seneca language), on the east side of the Genesee River, a site that has since been absorbed into the village of Avon, Livingston County, New York.
-The war chief Cornplanter and sachem Handsome Lake were his maternal uncles and also lived at Ga:non'wagês.
+The war chief Cornplanter and Royaner Handsome Lake were his maternal uncles and also lived at Ga:non'wagês.
 The Wolf Clan's traditional function for males of the Seneca was to serve as war chiefs.

 His birth date has been given variously from circa 1760 to as early as 1737 (as is claimed on his gravestone, which was erected in 1930; the gravestone also erroneously states that he supported the Continental Army during the Revolution).
 A 1737 birthdate would have made him 121 or 122 years old at the time of death; some historians do not believe this is likely, as only one other person, Jeanne Calment, has been documented to have lived more than 120 years.
 Chainbreaker was known to have lived an exceptionally long life, at least reaching the age of 100.
 He likely became recognized as a war chief for actions taken as a young adult.
 According to the historian Draper, Chainbreaker said he was two years old at the time of William Johnson's defeat of the French on Lake George in 1755, and 22 at the time of the 1775 Battle of Bunker Hill.
 His death on December 26, 1859, was well documented.